 In fact, agents and editors read so many books and are so well-acquainted with the sausage-making of writing that…

 - They probably aren’t going to be surprised by even the surprise-iest of endings.
 Surprises are for mortal readers.

 - They are experienced enough to do the mental jujitsu of judging whether an ending will be surprising to someone who has never read the book even though the agent/editor knows exactly how it ends.
 They can put themselves in another reader’s shoes and judge it that way.

 So yeah.
 Spoil away.

-At the end of the day, it is highly, highly unlikely that your book is going to be made or broken by how well you write a synopsis.
-It’s not something that will likely see the light of day beyond your agent and editor, and compared to a query letter or, ya know, the actual manuscript, it’s not likely to factor highly into whether you book sinks or swims.
+At the end of the day, it is highly unlikely that an your book is going to be made or broken by how well you write a synopsis.
+It’s not something that will likely see the light of day beyond your agent or editor.
+Compared to a query letter or, ya know, the actual manuscript, it’s not likely to factor highly into whether you book sinks or swims.

 So don’t spend months on it.

 Still: have fun with your synopsis and use it as valuable practice for summarizing your book in a most-awesome way.

 Need help with your book?
 I’m available for manuscript edits, query critiques, and coaching!

 For my best advice, check out my online classes (NEW!), my guide to writing a novel and my guide to publishing a book.